mmorkin/volt/README.md

 # volt
-This repository contains releases for the Volt app for Mac, Windows and Linux.
+This repository contains releases for the Volt app for MacOS (arm64 distribution).